-Required Courses (9 credit hrs across three courses)
+Required Courses (9 credit hours across three courses)

 The following courses have been designed to provide an integrated cumulative learning experience, using online and direct delivery modes:

-PA 620A Collaborative Governance in Theory, Practice and Research (Fall online, 3 credit hours) Provides students with a foundation in collaborative governance: the underlying theories that support it; how it is practiced in various policy arenas; and the recent findings from research to improve its use.
+PA620A Collaborative Governance in Theory, Practice and Research (Fall online, 3 credit hours)- Provides students with a foundation in collaborative governance: the underlying theories that support it; how it is practiced in various policy arenas; and the recent findings from research to improve its use.
 Students will critique the use of collaborative governance in different case studies, apply principles of practice to simulated contexts, and develop alternative collaborative approaches to hypothetical or contemporary governance challenges.

-PA 622A Institutional Design and Learning for Collaborative Governance (Spring online, 3 credit hours) This course focuses on institutional design and learning in cross-boundary collaborative governance, in interagency, intergovernmental, cross-sector and civic engagement settings.
+PA622A Institutional Design and Learning for Collaborative Governance (Spring online, 3 credit hours) This course focuses on institutional design and learning in cross-boundary collaborative governance in interagency, intergovernmental, cross-sector and civic engagement settings.
 We discuss a broad range of cases including economic development, human services, health care, education, environmental policy, biotechnology, and emergency planning.